 LEAM connects and extends the existing AI ecosystem.

 As a unique initiative of industry, AI startups and research, LEAM brings together relevant players in the field of AI foundation models.
-The initiative is in close contact with lighthouse projects and companies such as OpenGPT-X, Aleph Alpha and Huggingface to leverage synergies.
+The initiative is in close contact with landmark projects and companies such as OpenGPT-X, Aleph Alpha and Huggingface to leverage synergies.